Craigharrison79/MS4-MPT-Gym/README.md

     - Would like to review my bag items to change or adjust as needed.
     - Would like to see the overall grand total of my shopping bag.
     - Would like a safe and secure way to enter payment information with a form that is easy to follow and understand.
-    - Would like a way to safe my payment detail to make my next purchase quick and easy.
+    - Would like a way to save my payment details to make my next purchase quick and easy.
     - Would like to receive a confirmation on my purchase order.

 - **Contact**

-    - Would like a way to contact the owner of the site to make queries or inquiries from things like orders to question about personal trainers and clubs.
+    - Would like a way to contact the owner of the site to make queries or inquiries from things like orders to questions about personal trainers and clubs.

 - **Registratinon and Profile**